ewrt101/ewrt101.github.io/_posts/2021-04-23-Game-Update-3.md

 Got the first verson up on my steam App Id, so i can now have friends test the game.

-I have come across a the cause frame times to dip, i think its the openVR runtime and im hoping the next verson of unity will fix it.
+I have come across a problem that causes frame times to dip, i think its the openVR runtime and im hoping the next verson of unity will fix it.
 If a new verson of unity dosent help i will go back to debugging.

 All in all progress has been made.